Brendendh/algebra-drag-game/README.md

 # Draggable Blocks

-The project stopped due to a lack of time and the limitations of GDevelop.
+The project stopped due to the limitations of GDevelop.

 Game Engine: GDevelop